-- high expectations; - target-setting, monitoring progress and acting on the results of such monitoring; - developing schemes of work and plans, checking for accessibility at each curriculum review within the school improvement plan; - professional development and support for all staff on inclusive classroom practice in general and on specific disability issues.
+- developing schemes of work and plans, checking for accessibility at each curriculum review within the school improvement plan; - professional development and support for all staff on inclusive classroom practice in general and on specific disability issues.

 Networks and collaboration

 Collaboration across a group of schools: a cluster, a geographical grouping, or a network is one way of sharing curriculum development work and spreading the impact.
 It reduces the load for staff, generates more creative ideas and benefits more pupils.
 Schools may look to the local authority to facilitate this approach.